mit-teaching-systems-lab/dcss/README.md

 ## Development

+### Local Setup

+1. Install Dependencies
+   `yarn install`

+2. Set up local database
+Follow the instructions here: [https://github.com/bocoup/threeflows#local-database-setup]()

+3. Start the dev server
+   `yarn start`

+4. Start the backend server

-This is the list of all environment variables that should be exported prior to running the Teacher Moments app in the command line:
+This is the list of all environment variables that should be exported prior to running the Teacher Moments server in the command line:
 ```
 export PGUSER=
 export PGPASSWORD=